anpylar/anpylar-docs/docs/cli/webpack.rst

     ``__webpack__`` directory.

-And now wwhen the application is served, everything will be directly served from the contents stored in ``anpylar.js``
+And now when the application is served, everything will be directly served from the contents stored in ``anpylar.js``

 The webpacking process can be tuned using ``package.json``.
 The options: